Bubba Thompson Player Props: Rangers vs. Angels

-Bubba Thompson -- with a slugging percentage of .227 in his past 10 games, including no homers) -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the hill, on May 6 at 9:07 PM ET.
+The Texas Rangers, including Bubba Thompson (.238 slugging percentage in past 10 games, including no home run), battle starting pitcher Jose Suarez and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Angels.
+In his last game he had a hitless performance (0-for-1) against the Angels.

 Bubba Thompson Game Info & Props vs. the Angels